royaltm/spectrusty-tutorial/step5.md

 ```

-We need to deal with the fact that the last bank of 128 memory can be swapped.
-Instead of copying slices of linear memory, we'll use a reader to copy the content of visible 3 pages of RAM.
-So the reader can have different implementation with regards to the model used.
+We need to deal with the fact that the last bank of RAM can be swapped in the 128k model.
+Instead of copying slices of linear memory, we'll use a reader to copy the content of the last visible 3 pages of RAM.
+So the reader can have different implementation concerning the model used.

-Now for the implementation of model enum helpers:
+Now, for the implementation of model enum helpers:

 ```rust
 impl<C: Cpu> ZxSpectrumModel<C> {